 Jump to see our advice on what to do and how to respond to your flight delay and what your passenger rights are.
 Get to know when Luton airport (or your airline) is required to help you out – whether it be food or accommodation.

 Find out why your flight isn’t leaving at the scheduled departure time or retrospectively check on updates from Luton Airport delays yesterday.

 Take a look at our free claims calculator or “flight delay tool” to see if you’re entitled to compensation because of flight delays or disruptions at Luton Airport.
-Depending on circumstances, you could be entitled up to €600!
+Depending on the circumstances, you could be entitled to up to €600!

-Remember if you’ve taken out seperate travel insurance, check with your provider to see if you’re flight is covered.
+Remember if you’ve taken out separate travel insurance, check with your provider to see if you’re flight is covered.
 For a full Q&A and advice, see What to Do when your flight is delayed and What Causes Luton Airport to Delay and Cancel flights.